Log configuration and usage for Supply Chain Security Tools - Store

 hostname string all The Kubernetes host name of the pod handling the request.
 This helps identify the specific instance of the Store when you deploy multiple instances on a cluster.

-error string all The error message which is only available in error log entries
+error string all The error message that is only available in error log entries.

-endpoint string default The API endpoint the Metadata Store attempts to handle the request.
-This also includes any query and path parameters passed in.
+endpoint string default The API endpoint the Metadata Store attempts to handle for the request.
+This includes any query and path parameters passed in.

 method string default The HTTP verb to access the endpoint.
 For example, GET or POST.